smora015/GameBoyEmulator/README.md

 ### Known Issues
 - CPU: Need to finish up opcodes $F8, $08, and $10 to update the flags correctly
-- CPU: DAA opcode not working according to 01-special test.
 - CPU: All ADC and SUBC opcodes are causing 04 and 09 tests to fail.
 Need to investigate what is not correct.